SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/index.md

 > *It is important to note that FedEx will not charge customers for transportation costs.
 However, the customs clearance fees may still apply if a package is not cancelled and scanned by FedEx.*

 * **Upload Images**: Users can upload their logo and signature images for use on commercial invoices.
 This information is included as part of the electronic trade document.

+In this section, learn how to:

+* Add a FedEx shipping account
+* Add a FedEx tracking account